bsmith89/midas2-wiki/Home.md

 The new database infrastructure reads in a table of contents (TOC) file, containing genome-to-species assignment and a choice of representative genome for each species cluster.
-One TOC file (`genomes.tsv`) per MIDAS reference database, listing the genome-to-species assignment for all genomes, with per genome each row.
+One TOC file (`genomes.tsv`) per MIDAS2 reference database, listing the genome-to-species assignment for all genomes, with per genome each row.
 The TOC file has four columns, among which `genome_is_representative` specify whether the `genome` is the representative